 In 2013 Darrell left his career of nearly 19 years and Golden Spiral Media is now full-time job.
 Along with this move, Golden Spiral Media added new services.
 We now offer audio production, video production, podcast consulting, equipment recommendations and training, custom music production, artwork design, and website design.
 Check out our Production Services page for more info.

 About Our Team

-Owner, Co-Founder, Host of The Stranger Things Podcast, Stuff I Learned Yesterday, Person of Interest Podcast, Gracepoint Podcast, Berserker Cast, We Have to Go Back, The Fringe Podcast, The Revolution Podcast, Almost Human Podcast
+Owner, Co-Founder, Host of The Stranger Things Podcast, We Still Believe, Stuff I Learned Yesterday, Person of Interest Podcast, Gracepoint Podcast, Berserker Cast, We Have to Go Back, The Fringe Podcast, The Revolution Podcast, Almost Human Podcast